bkoz/odo-demo/README.md

 Install the latest [oc client](https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/latest/) into a directory in your `$PATH`.

-From a web browser, login to an Openshift cluster.
-In the upper right menu under your name, choose `Copy Login Command -> Display Token` then copy the `server` and `token` arguments from the example `oc` command string.

 Create and change to a new directory.
 Launch vscode and open the folder that you created.
 ```
 mkdir demo